CharvatekVit/MPA-NDE/README.md

 Team members

-1. Vít Charvátek (responsible for ...)
+1. Vít Charvátek (responsible for Pneumatics)
-2. Vít Janoš (responsible for ...)
+2. Vít Janoš (responsible for Electronics)
-4. Antonín Putala (responsible for ...)
+4. Antonín Putala (responsible for Software)

 > [!WARNING]
 > The component list will have been completed by February 25.